-ANALYSIS-U.S. IPO market a danger zone for Chinese firms after Beijing crackdown
+Analysis-U.S. IPO market a danger zone for Chinese firms after Beijing crackdown

 Investment banking fees from Chinese offerings were worth $485.8 million so far in 2021, Refinitiv data shows.
 Goldman Sachs, Morgan Stanley and JPMorgan are at the top of the league table for deal volume, according to the data.

-Goldman Sachs declined to comment while Morgan Stanley and JPMorgan did not respond.
+Goldman Sachs and JPMorgan declined to comment, while Morgan Stanley did not respond.

 Some bankers said the latest regulatory clampdown will further boost Hong Kong’s allure as a fundraising venue for Chinese companies looking to avoid the new restrictions for listing in the United States.